readmeio/rdme/documentation/rdme.md

 > 📘
 >
-> Any Markdown/HTML files that lack YAML frontmatter attributes will be skipped.
+> Any Markdown/HTML files that lack YAML front matter attributes will be skipped.

 #### Specifying Page Slugs